LouisHDev/planka_app/README.md

    flutter run
    ```

+5.Tipp:

+Don´t forget to add your local.properties for developing :)

 ## Contributing

 We welcome contributions to improve the Planka App!
 Whether you want to fix bugs, add new features, or improve documentation, your help is appreciated.